Blue-headed fantail

 The blue-headed fantail (Rhipidura cyaniceps) is a fantail endemic to the northern Philippines where it is found on the islands of Luzon and Catanduanes.
 Until recently, it was considered conspecific with the Tablas fantail and Visayan fantail.

 Description and taxonomy

-Ebird describes it as " A medium-sized, long-tailed bird of primary and secondary forest from the lowlands to the mountains on Luzon and Catanduanes.
-Dull blue on the head, chest, back, and shoulder, with some paler blue streaking on the chest and crown.
-Has a buff belly and rufous lower back, rump, outer tail feathers, and wing, with dark central tail feathers and a dark edge to the wing.
-Tail often cocked and fanned while foraging.
-Similar to Black-naped Monarch, but has a rufous rump and tail.
-Voice consists of single sharp "pik!" notes given at intervals or sped up into a rapid series."

 Forms a species complex with the Tablas fantail and Visayan fantail.
 It is differentiated through molecular studies, voice, solid blue chest without shaft streaks and brown belly.